argonne-lcrc/user-guides/docs/allocation-management/allocations.md

 ### Node Hours

-We currently allow for an *Overburn* of a project allocation.
-Each allocation is allowed to use 10% over the granted allocation before getting an error message.
-Once the project allocation is exhausted, the following error message will be displayed when submitting a job:

-`qsub: Job violates queue and/or server resource limits`

-Pojects can [Request Additional Project Time](https://docs.lcrc.anl.gov/account-project-management/project-management/#mid-quarter-allocations) when > 90% of the initial allocation is exhausted.
+Projects can [Request Additional Project Time](https://docs.lcrc.anl.gov/account-project-management/project-management/#mid-quarter-allocations) when > 90% of the initial allocation is exhausted.

 #### Improv and Bebop Clusters